What’s the real difference between Hard and Super Hard

 If in the first moves:

-- key blockages get removed,
+- key blockages are removed,

 When you should wait on a Super Hard level

-If the Super Hard:
+If the level:

-- doesn’t open at all from the start,
+- doesn’t open from the start,

-- the key obstacles remain untouched,
+- key obstacles remain untouched,

-Without a streak or available boosters:
+Without streak bonuses or available boosters:

-- moves run out before any progress happens,
+- moves are consumed before progress begins,

 Why waiting is a strategic choice